therealanby/BlenderNotes/Notes.md

 - shade smooth - object mode, right-click. smooths things out

 ### Helpful modifiers
+- Remember to apply transformation in Objects menu.
+The transformation if not applied might mess with the modifiers.
 - Mirro modifiers - mirrors an object.
 The mirror will change along with its opposite
   - delete half of one object and mirror it